iotdomain/iotdomain-standard/iotconnect-standard.md

 A publisher joins the zone in order to receive keys and signature that can be verified by subscribers.

-Keys and signature are issued by the Zone Signature Authority Service - ZSAS.
-The ZSAS can work with a global Trusted Certificate Authority.
+Keys and signature are issued by the Zone Certificate Authority Service - ZCAS.
+The ZCAS can work with a global Trusted Certificate Authority like Lets Encrypt.
 This is required to verify signatures when sharing messages between zones.

 The steps to join the zone:
 1. Generate a temporary keyset